 Patronage capital refunds are made to current and former cooperative members, although the schedule and payment methods can vary from year to year.
 We encourage you to watch your monthly newsletters for news on the next refund.
 If you have immediate questions about patronage capital allocation notices or refunds, call us at (800) 831-8629 or visit our Friendship service center.

 Adams-Columbia Electric Cooperative allows the beneficiaries of a cooperative member’s estate to get a settlement of the deceased member’s patronage capital account.
 The beneficiary has two options:

 Adams-Columbia recognizes that many families want to close out an estate quickly, so our board of directors has developed an immediate refund option for families of deceased members.
-The discount factor is seven percent per year over an 18-year period.
+The present day value calculation uses 4.47% interest rate over an 18-year period.
 This is reflective of the weighted costs of capital and interest.
 For any amount that is held more than 18 years, the estate will receive the entire value for that particular year.

 Below is our present day value calculation table.